symmetry-mag/style-guide/docs/writing-about-culture-ethnicity-and-race.md

 The AP does not use the acronym *MENA*. [*The Diversity Style Guide*](https://www.diversitystyleguide.com/glossary/mena-middle-eastern-or-north-african/) defines *MENA* as an “[a]bbreviation for the region known as the Middle East and North Africa.”
 [The Office of the United States Trade Representative](https://ustr.gov/countries-regions/europe-middle-east/middle-east/north-africa#:~:text=MENA%20countries%20consist%20of%20Algeria,United%20Arab%20Emirates%20and%20Yemen.) counts as part of *MENA* Algeria, Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Syria, Tunisia, United Arab Emirates and Yemen.

 *The Diversity Style Guide* says: “People of MENA descent can mark ‘White, including Middle Eastern’ or ‘some other race’ on [U.S.] Census forms.
-Use *Middle Eastern or North African descent* on first reference.” (see **White**)
+Use *Middle Eastern or North African descent* on first reference.” (see: [**White**](https://symmetry-mag.github.io/style-guide/writing-about-culture-ethnicity-and-race/#white))

 ### migration